 Mongolia Tour with Golden Eagle Festival

 Wedged between Russia, Kazakhstan, China and the rest of Mongolia, Western Mongolia has always been a patchwork of ethnicities and traditions.
 Wild, rugged and remote as it is, these traditions have endured longer than in most places on Earth.
 Here, customs such as eagle hunting and khöömii (throat singing) still thrive.
-Here, the great Snow Leopard still prowls and the world’s last great wild horse, the Takhi, still frolics on the plains.
-Join Apex on this special 15-day Mongolia tour, the only such tour that incorporates both Snow Leopard tracking and the magnificent Golden Eagle Festival near Ölgii.
+Here, the great Snow Leopard still prowls and the world’s last great wild horse, the Takhi, still roams on the plains.
+Join Apex on this special 17-day Mongolia tour, the only such tour incorporating both Snow Leopard tracking and the magnificent Golden Eagle Festival near Ölgii.
 Experience timelessness and vast wilderness in the true Wild West of Mongolia.

 - Travel by Air